Why Google Analytics for your website?

 Geographical Location of Traffic

 Google Analytics tells you about where does the traffic come from, the geographical location of the country of traffic’s origin.
-Geographical location of your traffic speaks a lot how powerful your SEO and your AdWords campaigns are.
+The geographical location of your traffic speaks a lot how powerful your SEO and your AdWords campaigns are.

 Through Google Analytics you can also see how much does average time the visitors from a particular country spend on your website.
 If you dig deeper, you can also see how much is bounce rate and conversion ration from the visitors of a particular country.